 A network with national impact

-"We support not only the Portuguese higher education system and the national science and technology system, but also the connectivity of schools of the Ministry of Education and the organic units of the Ministry of Science, Technology and Higher Education," explains the Director of the Network Services Area of the FCCN Unit, Ana Pinto.
+"We support not only the Portuguese higher education system and the national science and technology system, but also the connectivity of the Ministry of Education's schools and the organic units of the Ministry of Science, Technology and Higher Education," explains the Director of the Unit's Network Services Area FCCN, Ana Pinto.

 Therefore, the technological upgrade promoted by the RCTS100 project directly impacts several communities, from the higher education and science and technology system, but also communities of a more administrative nature, linked to the ministry, and non-higher education community.